Mission, Vision & Values

 Terry Goetz

-Director of the Creative Dance Center & Faculty
+Director of the Creative Dance Center

 Terry Goetz (she/her) is Director of the Creative Dance Center in Seattle, Washington.
-Terry has been on faculty of the Creative Dance Center since 2000 and began training intensively with CDC Founder Anne Green Gilbert in 1997.
-She teaches Nurturing Baby, Parent/Toddler, and Parent/Child Creative Dance classes and Ballet and Modern Dance for older children and adults.
-Terry has taught in preschools and elementary classrooms as a teaching artist, and in studios throughout the Seattle area since retiring from Pacific Northwest Ballet where she danced from 1988-1995.
+She has been on the faculty of CDC since 2000 and began studying with CDC Founder Anne Green Gilbert in 1997.
+Terry was CDC’s Director of Education & Outreach beginning in 2005 and upon Anne’s retirement in 2014 became CDC Director.
+She has taught in preschools and elementary classrooms as a teaching artist, and in studios throughout the Seattle area since retiring from Pacific Northwest Ballet where she danced from 1988-1995.
 Prior to performing with PNB, she was a member of Pittsburgh Ballet Theater from 1986-1988.
 During her career, Terry performed works by George Balanchine, Paul Taylor, José Limón, Antony Tudor, Lar Lubovitch, Mark Dendy, Merce Cunningham, Lynn Taylor-Corbett, Ohad Naharin, Petipa, and Bournonville, as well as performing full-length classical works.

-Terry presents workshops locally, nationally, and internationally, training dance teachers, early childhood specialists, educators, and teaching artists in BrainDance and Brain-Compatible Dance Education.
-She has presented at the National Dance Association and National Dance Education Organization conferences.
-Terry has taught for the International daCi (Dance and the Child) Finnish Chapter, the daCi National Gathering at the University of Washington, the daCi World Congress in Copenhagen and Adelaide, Australia, the Kuopio International Dance Festival, the Edmonton and Indiana Orff Schulwerk Associations, the East Asia Regional Council of International Schools Conferences held in Shanghai (2013) and Manila (2016), Hubbard St., and at universities in the US (The Hartt School, East Carolina University, University of Washington, University of Tampa, Skidmore College, Hofstra University) and Canada (University of Alberta).
-She worked with the Office of the Superintendent of Public Instruction in WA state as a Dance Specialist developing updated state-wide K-12 Learning Standards for Dance.
-Terry is an active member of the National Dance Education Organization and served as President of the Dance Educators Association of Washington.
-She co-directs the One-Week Refresher Course for the Summer Dance Institute for Teachers with her colleague Anna Mansbridge.
-In 2015 Terry was honored as Dance Educator of the Year at the Fall DEAW Conference.
-This annual award is presented to dance educators working in the state of Washington who exemplify excellence in dance education.
+Since 2005 Terry has shared BrainDance and Brain-Compatible Dance Education workshops locally, nationally, and internationally, for dance teachers, early childhood specialists, educators, teaching artists, and community groups.
+She has been invited to present at the National Dance Education Organization conferences multiple times.
+Terry has taught for the International daCi (Dance and the Child) and National daCi conferences in Finland, Seattle, Copenhagen, and Adelaide, Australia.
+She has taught for the Kuopio International Dance Festival in Finland, Orff Schulwerk Associations, the East Asia Regional Council of International Schools Conferences held in Shanghai (2013) and Manila (2016), Hubbard St. Dance in Chicago, and at universities in the US (The Hartt School, East Carolina University, University of Washington, University of Tampa, Skidmore College, Hofstra University, Colorado State University) and Canada (University of Alberta).
+In 2024 she was invited to present at the Kennedy Center’s Leadership Exchange in Arts & Disability National Conference.
+Terry worked with the Office of the Superintendent of Public Instruction in WA state as a Dance Specialist developing updated state-wide K-12 Learning Standards for Dance.
+She has shared movement workshops for people of all ages throughout the King County Library System since 2013.

 View full bio